codewithcarlos/newsgrid/README.md

 # NewsGrid
 This is a sample news website showing some of my HTML/CSS skills.
 <br>
-Website sses CSS grid and is responsive to mobile devices.
+Website uses CSS grid and is responsive to mobile devices.